 Family dentistry can create a foundation for younger patients to establish lasting oral health habits.
 Early visits to our dental office can also help to ease the anxiety many young patients can experience when visiting the dentist for the first time.
 These general dentistry visits also allow your child to learn proper brushing and flossing techniques and build a healthy relationship with their smile.
-Dr. Ned Greenberg is a family dentist in Middle River, MD who works with patients of all ages.
+Dr. Ned Greenberg is a family dentist in Baltimore, MD who works with patients of all ages.
 Learn why it is important to bring your child to routine dental visits as well as care for their primary teeth below.

 Your Child’s First Dental Visit